alexschimel/CoFFee/README.md

 For more information, contact the [authors](#authors).

-## Past versions and updates
+### Past versions and updates

 See the [releases](https://github.com/alexschimel/CoFFee/releases) page for past released versions.

 If you want to receive notifications of future releases (recommended), you may create a github account, and on this repository click on 'Watch', then 'Custom', and choose 'Releases'.
 Verify in your GitHub settings that you are set to receive 'Watching' notifications.

+## About

-## Authors and contributors
+### Authors and contributors

 * Alexandre Schimel (alex.schimel@proton.me)
 * Yoann Ladroit (Kongsberg Discovery)
 * Amy Nau (CSIRO)
 * Shyam Chand (The Geological Survey of Norway)

-### Copyright
+#### Copyright

 2007-2025
 * Alexandre Schimel

-## License
+### License

 *CoFFee* is distributed under the MIT License.
 See `LICENSE` file for details.

 *CoFFee* uses several pieces of third-party code, each being distributed under its own license.
 Each piece of code is contained in a separate sub-folder of the 'toolboxes' folder and includes the corresponding license file.

-## Support This Project 💖
+### Support This Project 💖

-If you use *CoFFee* or its companion apps ([*Espresso*](https://github.com/alexschimel/Espresso), [*Iskaffe*](https://github.com/alexschimel/Iskaffe), [*Grounds*](https://github.com/alexschimel/Grounds)) in your research, teaching, or professional work, please consider supporting ongoing development:
+If you use *CoFFee* in your research, teaching, or professional work, please consider supporting ongoing development.
+Your support helps cover development time, MATLAB license costs, and ensures continued availability of free, open-source tools for multibeam sonar data analysis.

 [![Donate via PayPal](https://img.shields.io/badge/Donate-PayPal-blue.svg)](https://paypal.me/alexschimel)
 [![Sponsor on GitHub](https://img.shields.io/badge/Sponsor-GitHub-ea4aaa.svg)](https://github.com/sponsors/alexschimel)

-Your support helps cover development time, MATLAB license costs, and ensures continued availability of free, open-source tools for multibeam sonar data analysis.

 ## See Also